nathaneltitane/dextop/README.md

 ### Note:

-Compositing isdisabled to optimize resource usage and prevent display bugs: this allows for the best possible performance and experience in accordance to current Android system and security limitations:
+Compositing is disabled to optimize resource usage and prevent display tearing and other glitches: this allows for the best possible performance and experience in accordance to current Android system and security limitations.

 Disabling compositing is required due to the Android user-space runtime and limited hardware access: there is no graphics hardware acceleration available - the change root graphics are emulated and run using LLVM.

-**It is strongly recommended to disable all other superfluous effects that may hinder performance or overload the processor!
-[KDE5] **

 ### Power users be warned: